Have you ever pitied someone with positive intentions, yet your actions had negative results?

 So this whole comic works simply on those terms.
 A statement through exaggeration of a scenario, but with strong psychological bases, about what occurs when you whitewash Human Nature and expect to obtain a perfect loving universe.
 It just doesn't work, and it has never worked.

 I recognized so much of the modern society in this one-shot, the "strange person", who everyone thinks is strange but no one dares to say, because it would be not politically correct, so instead everyone pretends the strange person is special in order to not be labeled as an intolerant being.

 I'm not a great admirer of Asano's work, but i must say this piece of work showed a lot of his improvement, the art it's simple but is somehow better than his other works, the storyline is satisfying (unlike some of his previous works), overall i must say no one who likes good manga would

 regret reading Bakemono Recchan.

-Aah Asano is so good!
-Bakemono Recchan is one of those stories where anyone who saw it can each assign different meanings to what the story really is about.
+Asano is so good!
+Bakemono Recchan is one of those stories where each one can get different meanings to what the story really is about.
 It's only 1 chapter and is really base but it can symbolize so much.